 I’m more thrilled than I can say about this news – I got a National Teaching Fellowship!
 The claim I made was built around values-driven, ethical, theorised and expert Learning Development practice.
-I’m also aware that in an age of decreasing budgets and increasing student numbers, it can look like an expendable luxury, so to have this approach validated as best practice by a National Teaching Fellowship is incredibly affirming.
+I’m aware that in an age of decreasing budgets and increasing student numbers, it can look like an expendable luxury, so to have this approach validated as best practice by a National Teaching Fellowship is incredibly affirming.

 Learning Development is a relatively new profession, and it is also relatively poorly understood.
 Learning development services are often set up with a remedial remit of fixing surface issues and so-called ‘transferable skills’ with those students deemed to be ‘weaker’.
 This target group is often framed in socio-cultural ways: widening participation, BAME, international, etc, and the service set up to support them is often naively framed in terms of ‘study skills’ rather than academic literacies (see Lea and Street, 1998), as delivering advice and guidance on technical matters rather than facilitative teaching and empowering learning.
-This is where it’s vital that the learning development service, by accident if not design, should recruit a professional Learning Developer who is steeped in the relevant scholarship and brings expert knowledge in how learners learn.
+This is where it’s vital that the learning development service, by accident if not design, should recruit a professional Learning Developer who is steeped in the relevant pedagogy and scholarship and brings expert knowledge in how learners learn.

 Not only can a professional learning development service support retention and progression and enhance the student experience, but we can also add value to the teaching and learning culture of an institution.
 A service which is embedded in academic literacies and emancipatory approaches can offer one of the few spaces in which students can really speak freely and without judgement of their experience of teaching and learning.
 Not only do students value this, but it positions Learning Developers as the canary in the coalmine – we can give a front-line heads up of the issues arising, help to interpret why they are happening and suggest what to do about it.
 We can build this insight into our own teaching practice, but also feed it back on a number of levels to colleagues, whether that is advising a personal tutor on how to support a student, a module leader on why a number of students on their course have been found to have plagiarised or even just got lower marks on an assignment than expected, or helping with scaffolding academic literacies into study skills modules through co-designing them with colleagues.